drewvlaz/draw-mnist/README.md

 ## Important Notes

-* You may need to change the path of the _data_ file after downlowding.
+* You may need to change the path of the _data_ file after downloading.
     ```python
     with sess as sess:
         saver.restore(sess, "YOUR_PATH/data/convolutional.ckpt")